jsonnet-libs/jsonnet-training-course/lessons/lesson6/lesson.md

 %(example1/example3.jsonnet)s
 %(example1/example3.jsonnet.output)s

-The `new()` function allows us to modify the `replicas` on the deployment.
-The left side of the comparison will represent that.
+The `new()` function allows us to modify the `replicas` on the deployment, this will go into the 'actual' part of the test case.

-On the right side `base` is added with only the `replicas` attribute modified.
+On the 'expected' part `base` is added with only the `replicas` attribute modified.

 This test ensures only the replicas are changed, it also reinforces the values tested in the 'Basic' test.